Creating and Using Labels

 Using Labels in Rules

-You can also use labels as a condition (does this case contain a particular label?) or as an action within a business rule (when this condition occurs, append, set, or remove a label).
+You can also use labels as a rule condition or as a rule action within a business rule (when this condition occurs, then append, set, or remove a label).
 This allows you to flag your case with a label and then run rules against it.

-Once you have set the color for a label in the Admin section, you would see your changes applied throughout the app, allowing your agents to quickly distinguish which cases have been escalated and require specialized attention, e.g.,
+Once you have set the color for a label in the Admin section, you would see your changes applied throughout the app, allowing your agents to quickly distinguish which cases have been escalated and require specialized attention: